tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 <u>Story</u>

 Alice and Bob each needs to provide half a Schnorr signature for a transaction whereby Alice promises to reveal a secret to Bob in exchange for 1 crypto coin.
 Alice can calculate the difference between her half Schnorr signature and the Schnorr signature of the secret (adaptor signature) and hand it over to Bob.
 Bob then has the ability to verify the correctness of the adaptor signature without knowing the original signatures.
 Bob can then provide his half Schnorr signature to Alice so she can broadcast the full Schnorr signature to claim the crypto coin.
 By broadcasting the full Schnorr signature Bob has access to Alice's half Schnorr signature and he can then calculate the Schnorr signature of the secret because he already knows the adaptor signature, thereby claiming his prize.
-This is also known as Zero-Knowledge Contingent payments
+This is also known as *Zero-Knowledge Contingent Payments*.

 +++